peeramid-labs/eds/README.md

 - It paves the door for a better, more performant Ethereum ecosystem, provisioning software abstracted features such as objects passing between same distribution instances. (e.g., don’t need approve for ERC20 transfers between such)

+## Use cases

+- **Factory Framework**: Instead of writing own factory, just write a distribution and register it
+- **Security oracles**: Disconnect vulnerable code from your users in O(1)
+- **Semantic versioning with EIP712**: Instead of having to figure out "what to write in EIP712 constructor" just use built in version control system!
+- **User owned upgradability**: Get more user trust by alllowing them to decide when to upgrade
+- **Improve user UX**: Configure trust within instance or distribution, so that you'r users do not need to set allowances and issue permits anymore!

 ## Overview

 This system acts as generalized and efficient factory which is designed in one-fits-all principle.
 It achieves this by referring bytecode instead of location, enabling code queries by bytecode hash (`address.codehash`).
 Developers when interacting with the system first must register their bytecode to the code indexer contract which is defined by [ERC7744](https://eips.ethereum.org/EIPS/eip-7744).